 Executive Director, Health

 As the lead for Health (formerly ITAC Health), Elaine helps members navigate the ICT challenges and opportunities of the health sector both nationally and globally.
-Having been a part of the founding team for CHITTA, now known as ITAC health, the Alberta Network for Health Information exchange (ANHIX) and the Canadian Health Informatics Awards (CHIA) Gala which celebrate the innovations in the Canadian healthcare sector, she brings over 30 years of experience to the health Members.
-Elaine is the Editor and Publisher of HIM&CC, the official journal of TECHNATION’S Health programming and COACH: Canada’s Health Informatics Association and the CEO for IMIA, The International Medical Informatics Association.
+Having been a part of the founding team for CHITTA, now known as TECHNATION’s Health Division, the Alberta Network for Health Information exchange (ANHIX) and the Canadian Health Informatics Awards (CHIA) Gala which celebrate the innovations in the Canadian healthcare sector, she brings over 30 years of experience to the health Members.
+Elaine is the Editor and Publisher of HIM&CC, the official journal of TECHNATION’S Health programming and Digital Health Canada and the CEO for IMIA, The International Medical Informatics Association.

 With more than 20 years experience in corporate, agency and member-driven, not-for-profit organizations, Janet has extensive experience working on a wide-range of communications activities, including: member and stakeholder-driven communications, executive and board-level communications, brand and reputation management, external and media relations, and digital communications.
 As Director, Communications, Janet is responsible for increasing focus on the important role that TECHNATION and its members play in Canada’s digital economy, and for promoting the value of an TECHNATION membership.

 She has an Combined Honours BA from the University of Western Ontario and a post-graduate diploma in Corporate Communications from Centennial College; and is an active, long-term member of the International Association of Business Communicators (IABC).

 Director, Events & Program Development